 Our neighbourhood chat group was a great source of info and practical support, but also a place to share laughter.
 One day Cherie messaged to say everyone had better get their hay out of the shed and spread it out to cool down (to prevent a fire combusting on top of everything!)
 Staci replied that her chickens had still been laying eggs in the hay barn and that it was so hot they’d been cooked!

-These things may only have seemed funny to me at the time due to my sleep-deprived brain, but they certainly were a light during a dark time.
+These things may only have seemed funny to me at the time because of my sleep-deprived brain, but they certainly were a light during a very dark time.

 We kept up the banter and jokes both in the chat group and with everyone who came to help with the clean-up.
 It is so true – sometimes you’ve got to laugh so you don’t cry.
 Laughter is a great emotional release and so needed in challenging times.